God’s Answer to Shame (Zechariah 3)

 Third, God reclothes us.
 The word is given.
 The clothes that are covered in excrement are taken off.
 In their place, Joshua is given pure vestments and a turban on his head.
 It’s interesting: he isn’t reclothed in priestly garments.
 He’s reclothed in kingly garments.
 We reclothes us so that we’re clean.
 He reclothes us so that we’re like kings.

 You can come now directly into the presence of God without shame, because you’re now clothed in the righteousness of Christ.
-The accuser has been silenced; you’ve been snatched from the fire; you’re reclothed and you’re clean.
+The accuser has been silenced; you’ve been snatched from the fire; you’re reclothed, and you’re clean.

-I mentioned that he need a new story.
+I mentioned that we need a new story.
 I got this idea from the book I mentioned called The Soul of Shame.
 The book says that we need “a new story rather than the one shame has been trying to tell from the beginning.”

 Here’s the story that shame has been telling you: you’re covered in crap.
 You can’t be loved.
 You’ve done so much that is wrong.
 Not only that, but there’s something wrong with you.